You are currently viewing How Web Accessibility Can Help Web Designers Boost Business

 Does this mean a website should be ugly-looking?
 Of course not!
 But what is far more important is that the website is easy to use and supports the general needs of its users (all of them).

-5 Ways Web Accessibility Benefits Web Designers
+6 Ways Web Design Accessibility Help Web Designers

-1. Protects You And Your Clients From Fines
+1. Protects You And Your Clients From Fines and Law Suits

 In the U.S., disability laws such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act protect the rights of people with disabilities to public spaces.
 Other countries in the world also have their own laws on web accessibility.
 As a designer, you and your clients risk getting sued if the websites you design are not accessible.